- What is the best way for a beginner to start investing in real estate?

 Location, Location, Location

-Location is the number one consideration when you are choosing a rental property.
-Allison focuses on college towns, preferable in the Midwest, where real estate prices are low.
+When evaluating properties, location is the first consideration when choosing an investment property.
+Allison focuses on college towns, preferably in the Midwest, where low real estate prices.

-There are also lots of ways to vet potential tenets to protect your investment like credit checks, financial statements, guarantors, references, criminal background checks and just a good old-fashioned Google search.
+There are also many ways to vet potential tenets to protect your real estates investment like credit checks, financial statements, guarantors, references, criminal background checks, and just a good old-fashioned Google search.

 If you want to buy outside your market, you can use a property management company which we will cover below.

-There are five criteria that Roofstock have developed to determine if an area is a good place to invest in rental property; median home value, median income, percent employed, percent of owner-occupied homes, and average school rating.
+There are five criteria that Roofstock has developed to determine if an area is an excellent place to invest in

-Fewer young people own cars so they want to live in cities that are walkable and bikeable and have a public transit system.
+Fewer young people own cars, so they want to live in walkable and bikeable cities and have a public transit system.
 You can see how walkable a particular address is at Walk Score.

 How Much to Spend

-The answer will depend on if you are going to (or can) pay cash or you’re going to be leveraged ie have a mortgage.
+The answer will depend on if you are going to (or can) pay cash, or you’re going to be leveraged – have a mortgage for your down payment.
 There are pros and cons for both.

 Some financial sites recommend being leveraged as the best decision even if you have the cash or could come up with it by raising capital.
 If your property’s value increases, the investor will not have put a lot down but can make a much bigger profit than the original investment.

-Being leveraged also means you have the cash to invest in other asset classes, you’ll more able to diversify.
-Even if you buy more than one property this way, you can still be diversified in that your money is allocated across different properties and perhaps different markets when you own in more than one city.
+Being leveraged also means you have the cash to invest in other asset classes, you’ll be more able to diversify.
+Even if you buy more than one property this way, you can still be diversified.
+Your money is allocated across different properties and perhaps different markets when you own in more than one city.

 There are risks to leveraging too.
-If the housing market were to tank and each property to decline sharply in value, you could owe more than the house is worth.
+If the real estate market were to tank and property values could decline sharply, you could owe more than the house is worth.
 It’s essential to do your homework and find the best mortgage terms that will work for you and your property purchases.

-If you have a home inspection contingency in your offer you can negotiate with the seller to either fix the issues the inspector found or sell the property at a reduced price.
+If you have a home inspection contingency in your offer, you can negotiate with the seller to fix the issues the inspector found or sell the property at a reduced price.
 The inspection can also turn up so many problems that you decide to pass on that particular property.

 Have a Reserve Account

-It’s money kept in a savings account or other highly liquid account and used for routine repairs and unexpected expenses like replacing a roof after a hurricane and for times that the property is vacant between tenets.
+It’s money kept in a savings account or other highly liquid account and used for routine repairs and unexpected expenses like replacing a roof after a hurricane and when the property is vacant between tenets.

 Laws regarding tenets and landlords vary by state.
-Even if you only own property in one place, there are lots of laws and rules to remember never mind if you have properties spread across more than one state.
-There are federal laws regarding habitability and discrimination you have to follow.
+Even if you only own property in one place, there are many laws and rules to remember, never mind if you have properties spread across more than one state.
+In addition, there are federal laws regarding habitability and discrimination you have to follow.

 Have you ever written a lease?
-Sure you can use a generic one found online but you would have to make sure it adheres to local laws and regulations particularly regarding evictions which can be especially complicated.
+You can use a generic one found online, but you would have to make sure it adheres to local laws and regulations, particularly regarding evictions which can be incredibly complicated.

-You might think you can save money by being a hands on landlord but remember, your time is not free.
-Every time you have to deal with something related to a property, is time you could be do something else whether that is working and making money at your regular job or going on vacation without fear of interruption.
-To Allison, having a good management company is the key to getting the most out of your investment.
+You might think you can save money by being a hands-on landlord but remember, your time is not free.
+Every time you have to deal with something related to property, you could be doing something else, whether working and making money at your regular job or going on vacation without fear of interruption.
+So you better sign up for a landlord 101 class before jumping into it.

 Have a Team in Place

-Like finding a good doctor, hairdresser, mechanic or anything else, it can be hit or miss and you may have to kiss a few frogs before finding a prince.
+It can be hit or miss, like finding a good doctor, hairdresser, mechanic, or anything else, and you may have to kiss a few frogs before finding a prince.

 This is at least a place to start.
-Once you have a few names that way, you can see if your choices have Yelp reviews.
+Once you have a few names, you can see if your choices have Yelp reviews.
 If you are only buying locally, find out if there are any Meetups related to real estate and attend a few events.
-This way you can talk to people in person and get some recommendations.
+This way, you can talk to people and get some recommendations.

 Now that you have a few final contenders, you can arrange phone or in-person meetings and select your new team member.

-There are three key positions you need to fill for your team, a property manager, home inspector, and real estate agent.
-Once you have a team in place, all you have to do is tell them you’re ready to buy your next property and they get to work.
+You need to fill three key positions for your team: property manager, home inspector, and real estate agent.
+Once you have a team in place, you have to tell them you’re ready to buy your next property, and they get to work.

-Most of us are not going to get rich simply from our jobs and we only have so much time to dedicate to actively working.
-In order to achieve financial independence, we have to cultivate sources of passive income.
+Most of us will not get rich simply from our jobs, and we only have so much time to dedicate to actively working.
+Therefore, to achieve financial independence, we have to cultivate passive income sources.